 - comparable earnings

-- comparable earnings per common share

 - comparable EBITDA

 - comparable EBIT

 - funds generated from operations

 - comparable funds generated from operations

-- comparable distributable cash flow

-- comparable distributable cash flow per common share.
+- comparable distributable cash flow.

 These measures do not have any standardized meaning as prescribed by GAAP and therefore may not be similar to measures presented by other entities.